Aicent-Stack/gtiot/README.md

 ---

 > *"The body is not a tool of the brain; it is the manifestation of its intent.
-GTIOT doesn't just move; it collapses digital thought into physical reality."*
+GTIOT doesn't just move; it collapses digital thought into physical reality across the global grid."*

 `gtiot` is the physical execution layer of the **Aicent Stack**.
-It is a purpose-built, embodied sensing and actuation system that treats every edge node (1.2B+ sensors, robots, actuators) as a living limb of the organism.
-By utilizing the **Action Abstraction Layer (AAL)** and **Shadow-State Sync**, it achieves sub-millisecond reflexes, closing the loop between the digital and physical worlds.
+It is a purpose-built, embodied sensing and actuation system designed for a **six-domain biological AI organism**.
+It treats every edge node (1.2B+ sensors, robots, actuators) as a living limb, utilizing the **Action Abstraction Layer (AAL)** and **Shadow-State Sync** to achieve sub-millisecond reflexes in both individual and [Hive](https://github.com/Aicent-Stack/aicent-net) configurations.

 ---

 ## 🦾 Turning "Dead IoT" into "Living Muscle" (RFC-005)

-GTIOT replaces passive, cloud-centric IoT with high-frequency, autonomous edge execution.
+GTIOT replaces passive, cloud-centric IoT with high-frequency, autonomous edge execution that anchors digital intent to physical reality.

 | Traditional IoT Weakness | Legacy (Passive/Cloud) | **GTIOT Countermeasure** | **Measured Gain** |
 | :--- | :--- | :--- | :--- |